 Our GreenKeepers love your lawn almost as much as you do so we created this guide to help you get your lawn started in the right direction this Spring.
 When you need help with weed control, aerating, over seeding, and fertilizing, you can book any of our services directly online.
 Check out our packages for pricing and more information.

 A dull blade will tear the grass, rather than cut it, and it will make your lawn more susceptible to disease and may cause it to turn a dull brown colour.

 This allows sun, water, and nutrients to get to the base of your grass to help it get started.
 Raise your mower height every 1-2 weeks until it is around 2 1/2 to 3” high.
 This higher height helps to protect the root system from the sun and retain moisture as it gets hotter during the summer.

 You want to remove 1/3 of the blade or less, any more than that and it will shock your grass.
 It’s also easier on your lawn to mow it in the evening, when the sun is not beating down on it.

 Place a tuna fish can in the path of the sprinkler.
 Once full, you've given your lawn enough to drink.
 Ensure your lawn get this much water every week.

+If it is extremely hot you will need to water more!
 The best time to water your lawn is early in the morning, when the sun is starting to rise.
 You’ll lose more water to evaporation if you water in the afternoon while the sun is shining.
 You’ll leave the grass too wet, promoting fungus growth, if you water in the evening.

 Now that you know how long you need to water for, pick up a water timer at the hardware store and set it to automatically water your lawn in the morning.